cloudera/terraform-provider-cdp/docs/index.md

 ```

 ## Setting the CDP Region
-Every CDP Account belongs to only 1 CDP Control Plane region, which is a geographic region boundary for your accounts
+Every CDP Account belongs to only one CDP Control Plane region, which is a geographic region boundary for your accounts
 metadata.
 [CDP Control Plane Regions](https://docs.cloudera.com/cdp-public-cloud/cloud/cp-regions/topics/cdp-control-plane-regions.html)
 details existing control plane regions.